 My 2 favorite decorations items I use every year are, a cute heart banner that I got from my friends at Crafts Unleashed, and extra hearts for my table.
-For the banner, I simply printed and cut out all the hearts.
+For the banner, I simply printed them and cut out all the hearts.

 After you have the hearts all cut out, punch two holes in each heart and string them together with ribbon.
 Super cute, simple, and very cheap!
 After I had my banner all made, I hung it up in kitchen and I proudly use every year.